pasosdeJesus/intercambiador/func/README.md

 Returns all the coins in payments to buy ads to buyers.

 Returns the rest of the coins to the manager and destroys contract.

-## 5300 Sent by manager to cancel an expiring ad or by request of buyer, or
-     in case of conflict.

-     Withouth and return coins or part of them to the buyer who created thethe cons paid by a seller to a buying ad, once the manager is convinced that the buyer didn't send full fiat money.
-     It removes the entry from the
-     dictionary and releases the coins to the buyer who made the ad - 0.2.
-     Sends 0.2 to manager and fund.